Journals and indexes from the Oliver Millar Archive

 The first is an Index to Journals of Collections, etc. This index covers the twenty three journals recording visits in the UK.
 Please note, this does not include entries for the sale rooms (e.g. Sotheby’s, Christie's etc.) or foreign collections – information about such visits was only indexed by artist.

 The second is an Index of Artists' Names.
 This index covers all forty six notebooks recording visits to UK collections and salerooms, as well as visits abroad.

 Please note, the index does not include an entry for Van Dyck.
 This is because Millar tended to record information about works by this artist in a series of seven additional journals.
-A full list of the Van Dyck journals is available below.
+View corresponding records for the Van Dyck journals in our Archive Catalogue.

 What has been digitised & why?

-Only two items from the archive, the indexes described above, have been digitised.
+Only the indexes described above have been fully digitised.
 This is an experiment and we recognise that the pages may take time to load.
 However, we are keen to receive feedback in order to improve this feature (as technology allows).